sobopla/oo-javascript-orange-trees/README.md

 *Figure 1*.
 Creating functions and looking at the value of each function's `prototype` property.

 So, every function has a `prototype`, how does that affect inheritance?
 A function's `prototype` object comes into play when we use a function as a constructor (e.g., `new Person("Jamie")`).
 When we use a function as a constructor to initialize objects, the constructor's prototype object is figuratively buried deep within the newly created objects and becomes the object from which the new instances inherit.
-If we want to know from which object an object inherits, we can ask `Object` to get it for us.
+Any properties of the constructor function's prototype are inherited by objects instantiate through that constructor function.

 Figure 2 presents some code to demonstrate these concepts; follow along in the browser console or the node REPL if node is installed on our system (use the `node` command from the command line).

 ```js
 // Create a constructor function and check its prototype.